loferga/lost_settlers/README.txt

-If you take damages you won't be able to regain health within a specific amount of seconds All Fireworks you craft take your teamcolor as their color Invisibility effect no longer have particles, but other effects have
+If you take damages you won't be able to regain health within a specific amount of seconds All Fireworks you craft take your teamcolor as their color Invisibility effect no longer have particles, but other effects have If you smith an item to netherite, all enchantments will increase by 1 even if it's not vanilla-friendly